 2016 – FORMULA E

-Team reassemble!
-Inspired by our racing heritage, and powered by a collective of established racing engineers and super-bright technicians, Panasonic Jaguar Racing and the incredible I‑TYPE enter Formula E: courageous, competitive and raring to race.
-Watch this space.
+Inspired by our racing heritage, and powered by a collective of established racing engineers and super-bright technicians, Panasonic Jaguar Racing and the incredible I-TYPE 1 entered Formula E: courageous, competitive and raring to race.